 The Czech Republic is a landlocked country in Central Europe and became a separate state in 1993 after Czechoslovakia split into two countries.

-The Czech Republic’s main export partners are Germany, Slovakia and Poland while its main import partners are Germany, Poland and Slovakia.
+The Czech Republic’s main export partners are Germany, Slovakia and Poland, while its main import partners are Germany, Poland and China.

 78 868 km²